+- Western Washington Idaho

+- Western Montana

 - Puget Sound

 - Eastern Washington Western Oregon

 - Eastern Oregon

 To ensure that the sample was representative of the target population within each region, Cadmus purchased a randomized address-based sample generated by the U.S. Postal Service (USPS) within each geographic subregion.
 Cadmus provided USPS with a list of counties and the number of residences required to reach the sample size targets in each geographic region.
-After identifying the total number of homes in each zip code that were proportional to the population of homes in the region, Cadmus requested those amounts from USPS.
-That is, if one county represented 50% of the total regional home population, approximately 50% of the address-
+After identifying the total number of homes in each county that were proportional to the population of homes in the region, Cadmus requested those amounts from USPS.
+That is, if one county represented 50% of the total regional home population, approximately 50% of the address-based sample would be from that county.